Can I recover the password for a Diplomat MFT user account?

 What happens if I forget or misplace all of the passwords for all Diplomat MFT user accounts with administrator privileges?

-Contact Coviant Support at 781.210.3310 x2 or firstname.lastname@example.org and request a new license file that adds a user account with administrator privileges using username “Administrator” and password “diplomat”.
+Contact the Coviant Software support team and request a new recovery license.
+That special license adds an administrative account with administrator privileges using username “Administrator” and password “diplomat”.
 If a user account with username “Administrator” already exists, the password is updated to “diplomat”.

 Below is a summary of steps to install the new license.

-- Open the Diplomat MFT Client using username “Administrator” and password “diplomat”.
+- Log into Diplomat using username “Administrator” and password “diplomat”.
 Most likely, you will be prompted to change the password on the account.
-If not, go to Settings > Global > User Accounts to change the password manually.
+If not, change the password manually by choosing your name or “Administrator” in the upper right hand corner of the web page and selecting the “Change Password” option in version 9 and later, or go to File > Password (previous verions).